Arthur Lundrigan

 Arthur Raymond Lundrigan, OC, LL.D., D.Eng.
 (13 July 1922 – 8 May 2000) was a Canadian businessman based in Newfoundland and Labrador, involved in the development and construction of such projects as the Bay d'Espoir Hydroelectric Power Station, the Churchill Falls Generating Station, and the Come By Chance Refinery.

 Personal life

 Lundrigan was born to William J. and Naomi (Dawe) Lundrigan in Blaketown, Newfoundland and Labrador in 1922.
-After relocating to Corner Brook he married Ida Johnson in 1946 and together they had four daughters, including Gudie Hutchings.
+After relocating to Corner Brook, he married Ida Johnson in 1946.
+They had four daughters together, including Gudie Hutchings.
 Lundrigan died after a lengthy illness at Corner Brook, Newfoundland and Labrador on 8 May 2000, aged 77.